SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/searchengine/se-insert-update-delete.md

 ---
+title: search_engine_db_actions
-title: Insert, update, and delete
+description: Insert, update, and delete
-uid: search_engine_db_actions
-SortOrder: 60
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# Insert, update, and delete

-Other query types.
+## Other query types

 ### Integer insert()